 If you or a family member attended the Luau, even if you didn’t get sick, please fill out an online survey for the health department.
 Clues from those who did get sick, along with those who didn’t, may help solve this outbreak.

 The symptoms of a Salmonella infection include nausea, vomiting, abdominal pain, diarrhea, fever, chills, headache, muscle pains, and blood in the stool.
 Most people recover on their own within a week, but some become so ill they must be hospitalized.
-There is no word on whether or not those sickened in this current outbreak have been hospitalized.
+Those who are hospitalized are usually seriously dehydrated, or they may have a blood infection called sepsis.
+There is no word on whether or not any of those patients sickened in this current outbreak have been hospitalized.